Captn138/myopenvpn/README.md

 # myopenvpn
 Collection of configuration files for a simple OpenVPN server over TCP/443 and UDP/1194 and client

-⚠️ | Windows users: follow the tutorial at https://shebangthedolphins.net/fr/vpn_openvpn_windows_server.html (french) :---: | :---
+⚠️ | Windows users: follow the tutorial at https://shebangthedolphins.net/fr/vpn_openvpn_windows_server.html (french).
+I added a newclient.ps1 script in this repo.
+:---: | :---

 ## TODO